vlyamzin/crop-my-screen/README.md

 CropMyScreen works the best while capturing the whole screen/monitor.
 There is an option to capture only the browser window in Chromium-based and Firefox browsers.
 Even though this solution will work, the preferable way is still 'Entire screen'.

 #### Issue #2
 CropMyScreen can understand where the browser window is placed on the screen and excludes offsets automatically.
-The plugin subtracts the browser top bar with tabs and other pannels via the formula
+The plugin subtracts the browser top bar with tabs and other panels via the formula
 ```javascript
 const browserHeaderSize = window.outerHeight - window.innerHeight;
 ```